OverLordGoldDragon/PyInMat/README.md

 # PyInMat

-Pythonic data structures in MATLAB.
+Python data structures in MATLAB.
 Because I still want Python!

-Not official package, just public code for reference.
+Not official package, just public code for reference. `List` is `cellarray`, `Dict` is `containers.Map`.

 More examples in `tests/`.